avexyli/StarCraft2-TLMCFriendlyAssets/README.md

 ### Applying Models

-#### A warning about Models: some models may have higher vertex counts than others, unique use of particle effects or shaders.
+#### A warning about Models:
+Some models may have higher vertex counts than others, unique use of particle effects or shaders.
 Be mindful how you use these external models, utilize Wireframe Mode, swap Graphics modes, and check ingame performance for the comfort of our playerbase.

 * Navigate through Edit Art and Sound Data > Models
 * Locate the model you wish to swap.